Sipondo/ulix-docsflow/pages/upl/upl_sets_switches.md

 if(switch.obtained_coat){
 	exit
 }
+# Make the player get the coat
 ```
 Notice that we do not use '==' to compare its value to *True*.
-Because it is either *True* or *False* we can simply leave out the part we compare it to these values.
+Because it is either *True* or *False* we can simply leave out the part where we compare it to these values.

 {% include links.html %}